structr/structr/docs/Backend User's Guide.md

 #### Note
 We are aware of the redundancy that comes from having two different approaches to validation, but this is due to historical reasons and will be addressed in future releases.

-## Indexing, searching and sorting
+## Indexing, searching, sorting and paging
 Before we advance to related entities and relationships, there is one feature that can be illustrated with the current project setup. structr provides automatic indexing, sorting and sophisticated query abilities using the Lucene search engine.
 In order to use these abilities, we must register properties in an entity to be *searchable*.

 ### Fulltext and keyword index